-A Visit to the New Britain Youth Museum
+Visiting Hartford's New Britain Youth Museum with Kids

 On a recent rainy day, while looking for something new to do, my daughters and I stumbled upon the New Britain Youth Museum at Hungerford Park.
 I admit that when I first pulled into the parking lot I was doubtful, but inside, my girls discovered a new favorite place in the Hartford area.
 The museum is small in size, but big in charm.
 You will not find flashy exhibits and high-tech gadgets, but young children will enjoy the creative play areas, the compact nature center, and the farmyard.